masscollabs/masscollabs/CONTRIBUTING.md

-    Copyright (C)  2017-2023  Masscollabs Services, hwpplayers, procyberian(procyberian-linux), amassivus Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation;
+Copyright (C)  2017-2023  Masscollabs Services

+Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation;
 with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled "GNU Free Documentation License".

 # Contributing